LOINC helps providers and payers speak the same language

 The HIPAA Administrative Simplification provision mandates the adoption of standards for electronic claims attachments.
-A claims attachment includes the clinical and administrative information often necessary to adjudicate claims for ambulance, rehabilitation, or emergency room services.
-Regenstrief has worked closely with the HL7 Attachments Work Group to support the use of LOINC codes in the electronic exchanges of attachments between payers and providers.
+A claims attachment includes the clinical and administrative information often necessary to adjudicate claims such as those for ambulance, rehabilitation, or emergency room services.
+Regenstrief has worked closely with the HL7 Attachments Work Group (AWG) to support the use of LOINC codes in the electronic exchanges of attachments between payers and providers.

 The current proposed specifications for attachments use LOINC codes for three main purposes: